mrocklin/blog/_posts/work/2019-09-12-interactive-hpc.md

 However, in the meantime, we can use our existing infrastructure to great effect.
 Advanced users do this today and generate excellent science as a result.
-We should work to make these workflows more accessible to less advanced users, both by documentating best practices and by codifying some of these approaches into our software.
+We should work to make these workflows more accessible to less advanced users, both by documenting best practices and by codifying some of these approaches into our software.

 At the same time, we should also approach this from the systems administration side.